megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 .. code-block:: bash
+   :caption: Input below in the Flowise Chat.

    Who is chairman of the board

 .. code-block:: bash
+   :caption: Input below in the Flowise Chat.

    tell me member of the board of director